lakmeer/simple-livescript-tetris/readme.md

 ## Todo

 - Full-clear bonus
-- Alternative renderers.
-Part of this exercise is to disconnect the renderer and game logic as much as possible - it should be possbile to totally swap out the whole renderer.
-Maybe a DOM version that supports CSS styling?
 - Localstorage high scores
 - Localstorage game settings like speed or difficulty
 - Braid-style time-travelly undos?